-Indira S. Somani, Ph.D. is an Assistant Professor in the Dept. of Media, Journalism and Film at Howard University, Washington, D.C.
+Indira S. Somani, Ph.D. is an Associate Professor in the Dept. of Media, Journalism and Film at Howard University, Washington, D.C.

 Somani studies effects of satellite television on the Indian diaspora, specifically the generation of the Asian Indians who migrated to the U.S. between 1960 and 1972, and their media habits.
 She has been published in the International Communication Research Journal, Journal of International and Intercultural Communication, and the Asian Journal of Communication.

 For the fall of 2011, Somani was awarded a Fulbright-Nehru Senior Research Fellowship to study the Western influence of Indian programming in India.
 Somani is also an award winning independent producer and director of documentaries about how Asian Indians maintain and preserve their cultural identity.

 Her most recent production is “,” a personal essay documentary about her struggle to stay connected to India after the loss of her father.
 The film has won numerous awards, screened in film festivals nationally and internationally, screened on PBS affiliates, and has also been distributed to more than 100 university libraries in the U.S. through films.

 Somani brings 10 years of broadcast journalism experience as a television news producer to the classroom, most notably with CNBC and WJLA-TV, the ABC affiliate in Washington, D.C.
 She has been a leader of the South Asian Journalists Association (SAJA), where she has also won several “Outstanding” awards on her coverage of South Asians in North America.